Ken Carpenter (gridiron football): Coaching career

 The Roughriders named Carpenter their head coach after the 1959 season.
 The appointment was a surprise because of Carpenter's lack of coaching experience, but he got the job over Hamilton Tiger-Cats assistant Jack Jacobs and former Baylor University head coach George Sauer because of his familiarity with the team and his rivals' high salary demands.
 He was also recommended by his former Browns teammate Speedie, who had jumped to the CFL.
 Carpenter's one year of coaching in Saskatchewan was unsuccessful, however.
 The team won just two games, and Carpenter resigned in November, saying he was looking at a possible assistant coaching job with the Denver Broncos, a team in the new American Football League (AFL).
 Carpenter instead became an end for the Broncos for part of the 1960 season, catching 29 passes for 350 yards.

 Carpenter resumed his coaching career in 1962, taking a job as the head coach of the Indianapolis Warriors, a team in the United Football League.
 He spent most of the 1960s coaching in the UFL and CFL, a pair of smaller leagues that struggled to compete with the NFL and AFL.
 In 1968, however, he joined the NFL's Washington Redskins as an assistant coach after his former Browns teammate Otto Graham became head coach.
 He left that job the following year and was coach of the Jersey Tigers in the minor-league Atlantic Coast Football League for two seasons.

 Later life and death

 Following his coaching career, Carpenter worked as the director of recreation for the Indiana Department of Correction.
-He was inducted into the Oregon Sports Hall of Fame in 1982 and into Oregon State's athletics hall of fame in 1991.
+He was inducted into the Oregon Sports Hall of Fame in 1982 and into the Oregon State University Athletics Hall of Fame in 1991.

-Carpenter passed in 2011 surrounded by family in Washington Sate, to join his wife Doris who had previously passed.
+Carpenter passed in 2011 surrounded by family in Washington State, to join his wife Doris who had previously passed.
 He was survived by a son (Kenny) and a daughter (Kimberley).
 Kimberley currently lives in Washington State with her two daughters and her brother resides in Indiana with his wife and son.